amsehili/auditok/README.rst

     :target: http://auditok.readthedocs.org/en/latest/?badge=latest
     :alt: Documentation Status

-**auditok** is a lightweight, dependency-free audio activity detection library for Python.
-It splits audio streams into events by thresholding signal energy (no models or training data required).
+**auditok** is a lightweight audio activity detection library for Python with a numpy-only core.
+It splits audio streams into events by thresholding signal energy — the threshold can be set manually or estimated automatically from the audio — and can optionally use the WebRTC voice activity detector to target speech specifically.

 Use it for voice activity detection, silence removal, audio segmentation, or any task where you need to find "where the sound is" in an audio stream.